You have two cows: History

 Bill Sherk mentions that such lists circulated throughout the United States since around 1936 under the title "Parable of the Isms".
 A column in The Chicago Daily Tribune in 1938 attributes a version involving socialism, communism, fascism and New Dealism to an address by Silas Strawn to the Economic Club of Chicago on 29 November 1935.

-Notable variants

-Jokes of this genre formed the base of a monologue by American comedian Pat Paulsen on The Smothers Brothers Comedy Hour in the late 1960s.
-Satirising the satire, he appended this comment to capitalism: "...Then put both of them in your wife's name and declare bankruptcy."
-This material was later used as an element of his satirical US presidential campaign in 1968, and was included on his 1968 comedy album Pat Paulsen for President.

 Richard M Steers and Luciara Nardon in their book about global economy use the "two cows" metaphor to illustrate the concept of cultural differences.

-They write that jokes of the kind are considered funny because they are "realistic but exaggerated caricatures" of various cultures, and the pervasiveness of such jokes stems from the significant cultural differences.
+They write that jokes of this kind, "Russian company: You have two cows.
+You drink some vodka and count them again.
+You have five cows.
+The Russian Mafia shows up and takes however many cows you have", are considered funny because they are "realistic but exaggerated caricatures" of various cultures, and the pervasiveness of such jokes stems from the significant cultural differences.
 Steers and Nardon also state that others believe such jokes present cultural stereotypes and must be viewed with caution.

+Notable variants

 Enron scandal

 The economics of the Enron scandal have been a target of the "two cows" joke, often describing the accounting fraud that took place in Enron's finances.
 Much of the beginning of the joke when used to describe Enron resembles the following:

 The ending of the joke varies in most interactions.
-The magazine Wired in 2008 ended the joke with Enron selling one cow to buy a new president of the United States, that no balance sheet was provided with the annual report, and ultimately the public buying Enron's bull.
+An article by Bruce Sterling for the magazine Wired in 2008 had a version of the joke ending with Enron selling one cow to buy a new president of the United States, no balance sheet provided with the annual report, and ultimately the public buying Enron's bull.
 In 2002, Power Engineering ended the joke by announcing Enron would start trading cows online using the platform COW (cows on web).